keoghad/beerrecommender/README.md

 ### Overview ###

-Loading data from beer reviewing websites, use of NLP and ML to create an engine which can recommend beers to users based on other beers they enjoy.
+Loading data from beer reviewing websites, use of NLP and ML to create an app which recommends beers to users based on other beers they enjoy.

 ### Python Packages used ###